kasra-hosseini/obspyDMT/README.rst

     $ ./obspyDMT.py --arc_update 'address' --option-1 value --option-2
     $ ./obspyDMT.py --update_all 'address' --option-1 value --option-2

-Please note that all the commands presented in this section could be applied to "Continuous Request" as well but with slightly changes (refer to the "Continuous Request" section).
+Please note that all the commands presented in this section could be applied to `continuous request`_ as well but with slightly changes (refer to the `continuous request`_ section).

 Example 1: first, lets retrieve all the waveforms, response files and metadata of "BHZ" channels available in "TA" network for the great Tohoku-oki earthquake of magnitude Mw 9.0, the command line will be: